chas-academy/u06-trello-clone-axelra82/README.md

 To demonstrate deeper understanding of jQuery, jQuery UI and CSS-frameworks you can add some or all of the following options which will allow a user to:

-- create new cards
+- create new tasks
-- create new column (list) that can house cards
+- create new list that can house tasks
-- change color of cards
+- change color of tasks
-- archive cards (i.e. card gets saved in a seperate archive)
+- archive tasks (i.e. task gets saved in a seperate archive)
 - save board. **Suggestion!** Use localStorage and/or as JSON-file for later upload.